aalmass92/aalmass92/README.md

 # Hi there! 👋

-I'm a passionate technologist who loves to learn about software and security.
+I'm a passionate technologist who loves to learn about technology and security.

 ## About Me